-ECO 101 Economics in the Modern World.
+ECO 101 Survey of Economics.
 3-4 cr.
 A study of the economic system, with emphasis on problems and policies.
 Among the subjects included are markets and prices, income distribution, business fluctuation, economic growth and comparative economic systems.
-Not recommended as substitute for Economics 203 and/or Economics 204.
-55.
+Not open for credit to students with credit in Economics 203 or Economics 204.
+If taken prior to Economics 203 or Economics 204, credit for Economics 101 will not be applicable toward the associate degree.
+SS.